DenislavTsonev/denislavs-task/task2/README.md

                 - <path to the file that we want to store data>
         ```

-- Docker executor, because I think this is also good candidate for the job.
-So, basically we need to do the following:
+- Docker executor, because I think this is also a good candidate for the job.
+So, basically, we need to do the following:
-    1. The only differences with the above config is that `config.toml` file, and that we most probably have to add the serial devices in that config `devices = ["/dev/ttys001", "/dev/ttys002"...]` and of course change the executor type:
+    1. The only differences with the above config are that `config.toml` file, and that we most probably have to add the serial devices in that config `devices = ["/dev/ttys001", "/dev/ttys002"...]` and of course change the executor type:
     ```bash
     [[runners]]
     name = "HW test runner"